by Rahmi Sari

 Understanding Write-Offs, Charge-Offs and Foreclosures

 I used to work in the foreclosure department in one of the leading mortgage companies for four years.
-In light of the sub-prime crisis, I thought I'd share some general information.
+I thought I'd share some general information.
 So, let us start with some terms that are used a lot.

 Foreclosure is a legal process that the bank takes when you stop making your mortgage payment.
 In the end, this process enables the bank to repossess your home.
 The actual timing and when they would start the process depends on your state laws.

 Foreclosure Sale is an event where your house will be sold in a public auction, which will cause you to lose the house, and the bank or the winning bidder to take repossession of the property.
 This can be prevented.

 Foreclosure Sale Date is determined by state law.
 Some states will have a far away date, six months or more, and some have only a few short months.

 Reinstatement Amount is a dollar figure that is needed to be paid to the bank in order to bring your payments up-to-date.
 For example, if you haven't been paying for four months, then your reinstatement figure will be four months of mortgage payment, plus penalties, plus other fees.

 Payoff Amount is a dollar figure that is needed to totally pay off your home loan.
 This usually happens when you refinance or sell your home.